Your window to real-world challenges in actual healthcare practice, from an actual healthcare practioner's’ perspective.

 Hear 5 different perspectives, with both local specificities and global commonalities.
 Each session provided interesting insights in 4 different countries: USA, Germany, France and the United Kingdom.

 Dr. AKHIL is a CAR-T cell referrer in the USA.
-With the US being among the first to offer CAR-T cell treatment, we get insight into a market with the longest history in this field.
+With the US being among the first to offer CAR-T cell treatment, we get insights into a market with the longest history in this field.

-Our APLUSA syndicated surveys' expert Siegfried ERTL and Dr. GERL, a German hematological oncoligist, were discussing how patients are considered for referral and treatment with CAR-T therapy, as well as barriers to treatment and unmet patient needs.
+Our APLUSA syndicated surveys' expert Siegfried ERTL and Dr. GERL, a German hematological oncologist, were discussing how patients are considered for referral and treatment with CAR-T therapy, as well as barriers to treatment and unmet patient needs.

 Our International Business Unit Director Charles interviewed Dr. BRAUN about the perspective of being outside a CAR-T cell therapy center, despite dealing with a lot of CAR-T eligible patients and working in a transplant center.